A Computational Framework for Solving Wasserstein Lagrangian Flows: Related Work

-\vheader \paragraph{Flow Matching and Diffusion Schrödinger Bridge Methods} The family of Flow Matching methods \citep{liu2022rectified, lipman2022flow, albergo2022building,albergo_stochastic_2023, tong2023improving, tong2023simulation} learns a bijective (\textsc{ode}) map between any two distributions represented as independent sets of samples.
-In the case when samples from the marginals are coupled via an \gls{OT} plan, Flow Matching solves a dynamical optimal transport problem \citep{pooladian2023multisample}.

-Rectified Flow obtains these couplings using \textsc{ode} simulation, with the goal of learning straight-path trajectories for efficient generative modeling \citep{liu2022rectified, liu2022flow}.
-Diffusion Schrödinger Bridge methods \citep{de2021diffusion, chen2021likelihood} also update the couplings iteratively based on learned forward and backward \textsc{sde}s, and have recently been adapted to solve the unbalanced \gls{OT} problem in \citet{pariset2023unbalanced}.
-Finally, minibatch Flow Matching \citep{pooladian2023multisample, tong2023improving} assumes the optimal couplings to be available from external \gls{OT} solvers, at least for minibatches of data.
-Unlike the aforementioned methods, our approach does not require the optimal couplings to sample from the intermediate marginals.
-Thus, we avoid both simulation of the corresponding \textsc{ode}s or \textsc{sde}s, and running external (regularized) \gls{OT}.
+\paragraph{Flow Matching and Diffusion SB Methods} Flow Matching methods \citep{liu2022rectified, lipman2022flow, albergo2022building,albergo_stochastic_2023, tong2023improving, tong2023simulation} learn a marginal vector field corresponding to a mixture-of-bridges process parameterized by a coupling and interpolating bridge \citep{shi2023diffusion}.
+When samples from the endpoint marginals are coupled via an \gls{OT} plan, Flow Matching solves a dynamical optimal transport problem \citep{pooladian2023multisample}.
+Rectified Flow obtains couplings using ODE simulation with the goal of straight-path trajectories for generative modeling \citep{liu2022rectified, liu2022flow}, which is extended to SDEs in bridge matching methods \citep{ peluchetti2022nondenoising, peluchetti2023diffusion,shi2023diffusion}.
+Diffusion Schrödinger Bridge (DSB) methods \citep{de2021diffusion, chen2021likelihood} also update the couplings iteratively based on learned forward and backward \textsc{sde}s, and have recently been adapted to solve the unbalanced \gls{OT} problem in \citet{pariset2023unbalanced}.
+Finally, \citet{liu2022deep, liu2023generalized} consider extending DSB or bridge matching methods to solve physically-constrained \gls{SB} problems.
+Unlike the above methods, our approach does not require optimal couplings to sample from the intermediate marginals, and thus avoids both simulating ODEs or SDEs and running minibatch (regularized) \gls{OT} solvers.